1930s/memory-game/README.md

 - The scores will be saved, so every time the user finishes a game they can see the results.

-- If the user choose to restart a game,  the timer, the stars and the move counter will be reset, but the previous results won't disappear.
+- If the user chooses to restart a game,  the timer, the stars and the move counter will be reset, but the previous results won't disappear.

 ## Built With